talhof8/talhoffman/_posts/2021-07-18-firecracker-internals.md

 On the other end, Vsock offers regular unix domain sockets API (connect(), bind(), accept(), read(), write(), etc...) and therefore supports both datagram and stream semantics.
 There’s a dedicated address family called `AF_VSOCK` for that purpose.
 Source and destination addresses are made of tuples of 32-bit context ids (cid’s) and 32-bit ports in a host byte order.

-FireCracker supports host-initiated vsock connections where the MicroVM must be started with a configured vsock driver.
+Firecracker supports host-initiated vsock connections where the MicroVM must be started with a configured vsock driver.
 It also supports guest-initiated connections requiring the host to be listening on a destination port, sending a `VIRTIO_VSOCK_OP_RST` message to the guest otherwise.

 ### Storage

-For storage FireCracker implements virtio-block devices backed by files on the host.
+For storage Firecracker implements virtio-block devices backed by files on the host.
 It does not use a filesystem passthrough solution (virtio-fs) for the time being (perhaps due to security concerns?).
 Note that since there’s no hot-plug in FC, all of the VM’s block devices need to be attached prior to running the VM.
 In addition, in order to successfully mount such devices to the VM they should all be pre-formatted with a filesystem that the guest kernel supports.

 All read and write operations are served using a single `requestq` virtio queue.
 Out of the official supported operations by the virtio specification:
 ```c